kubernetes/enhancements/keps/sig-node/4205-psi-metric/README.md

 ## Implementation History

 - 2023/09/13: Initial proposal
+- 2025/06/10: Drop Phase 2 from this KEP.
+Phase 2 will be tracked in its own KEP to allow separate milestone tracking

 ## Drawbacks

-No drawbacks in Phase 1 identified.
+No drawbacks identified.
 There's no reason the enhancement should not be implemented.
 This enhancement now makes it possible to read PSI metric without installing additional dependencies